kspeer825/portfolio/projects/jenkins/README.md

 # A Jenkins cluster in ECS
 [Jenkins](https://www.jenkins.io/doc/) is an open source orchestration tool for automation pipelines.
-It is traditionally run on servers with static IPs, however it can be run in a serverless environment leveraging ECS Fargate tasks.
+It is traditionally run on servers with static IPs, however it can be run in a serverless environment such as ECS Fargate.
 This implementation is meant for my own edification and not meant as a public module - although it is set up to run like one.

 The cluster runs in private subnets sitting behind an ALB which is publicly accessible only to white-listed IPs.
 The control node serves up the Jenkins UI and uses [amazon-ecs-fargate](https://github.com/jenkinsci/amazon-ecs-plugin) to dispatch builds to worker agents.